Ho-Ho-Kus, New Jersey: Local government

 In February 2020, Kathleen Moran was selected from three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2022 that had been held by Philip Rorty until he resigned from office earlier that month.
 Moran served on an interim basis until the November 2020 general election, when she was elected to serve the balance of the term of office.

 Thomas Fiato was selected in January 2016 from a list of three candidates nominated by the municipal Republican committee to fill the seat of Kimberley Weiss, who had resigned earlier that month after announcing that she was relocating out of the borough.

 William J. Jones is the Borough Administrator.

 Federal, state and county representation

-Ho-Ho-Kus is located in New Jersey's 5th congressional district and is part of the 40th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Ho-Ho-Kus had been in the 39th state legislative district.
+Ho-Ho-Kus is located in New Jersey's 5th congressional district and is part of the New Jersey's 39th legislative district.

 Politics

 As of March 2011, there was a total of 2,981 registered voters in Ho-Ho-Kus, of whom 546 (18.3% vs. 31.7% countywide) were registered as Democrats, 1,456 (48.8% vs. 21.1%) were registered as Republicans and 976 (32.7% vs. 47.1%) were registered as Unaffiliated.
 There were 3 voters registered as Libertarians or Greens.
 Among the borough's 2010 Census population, 73.1% (vs. 57.1% in Bergen County) were registered to vote, including 103.3% of those ages 18 and over (vs. 73.7% countywide).